hackiftekhar/IQKeyboardManager/README.md

  - This now only contains functions for handling distance between UITextView/UITextField and their useful functions.
  - This depends on the `IQKeyboardNotification` to get keyboard notification callbacks.
  - This depends on the `IQTextInputViewNotification` to know which textField is currently in focus.
- - Now there are also subspecs like `IQKeyboardManagerSwift/Appearance`,  `IQKeyboardManagerSwift/IQKeyboardReturnKeyHandler`, `IQKeyboardManagerSwift/IQKeyboardToolbarManager`,  `IQKeyboardManagerSwift/IQKeyboardToolbarManager/IQKeyboardToolbar`, `IQKeyboardManagerSwift/IQTextView` , `IQKeyboardManagerSwift/Resign`.
+ - Now there are also subspecs for now as of 7.2.0, but some of them will be removed in 8.0.0 because we already have separate library for this.
+  - `IQKeyboardManagerSwift/Appearance`
+  - `IQKeyboardManagerSwift/IQKeyboardReturnKeyHandler`
+  - `IQKeyboardManagerSwift/IQKeyboardToolbarManager`
+  - `IQKeyboardManagerSwift/IQKeyboardToolbarManager/IQKeyboardToolbar`
+  - `IQKeyboardManagerSwift/IQTextView`
+  - `IQKeyboardManagerSwift/Resign`
 - [ ] Bug fixes which may have arrived due to the library segregation.
  - We need your support on this one.
 - [ ] Publish [IQKeyboardManager](https://github.com/hackiftekhar/IQKeyboardManager) 8.0.0 by marking deprecated classes as unavailable.